 The continuous line drawing technique consists in starting and completing a piece in one sitting: after it touches the paper, the pencil only rises from it once the drawing is finished.

-Looking at Picasso’s body of work one can deduce that he was always in search of different approaches for innovative shape descriptions.
-It could be by ingeniously flatting 3D subjects into, well, still 3D subjects placed on 2D mediums in his Cubist works or making use of creativity flows and spatial intuitivism for his one-liners.
+Looking at Picasso’s body of work, one can deduce that he was always in search of different approaches for innovative shape descriptions.
+It could be by ingeniously flatting 3D subjects into, well, still 3D themes placed on 2D mediums in his Cubist works or making use of creativity flows and spatial Intuitivism for his one-liners.